emmajanedrews/base-template/_posts/2017-02-27-announcing-the-launch-of-my-new-video-blog.md

 title: Announcing the Launch of My New Video Blog
 tags:
   - Real Estate
-excerpt: Today I’m launching my new video blog dedicated to sharing my real estate expertise with you.
+excerpt: I’m launching my new video blog dedicated to sharing my real estate expertise with you.
 Here’s what else you can expect.
 enclosure:
 pullquote: What are you curious about when it comes to real estate?
 enclosure_type: